-On at least a weekly basis, we here at Eternity Web Development answer the question: "Why do you recommend MODX over WordPress?".
+On at least a weekly basis, we here at Eternity answer the question: "Why do you recommend MODX over WordPress?".

 Folks know about WordPress.
-They've heard of it, because it's the most popular content management system (CMS) (nearly 1 in 8 websites launched on the Internet in the past year was built on the WordPress platform).
+They've heard of it, because it's the most popular content management system (CMS) (nearly 50% of websites launched in the past year were built on the WordPress platform).
 Their nephew / niece / daughter / son recommends WordPress because it's easy to use and inexpensive.
 So, when they shop around for a new website developer, they think they're looking for a WordPress developer.
-And WordPress developers will frequently tell you they wont use any other system.
+And WordPress developers will frequently tell you they won't use any other system.
 (Note: The same holds true for Drupal: its developer base is both avid and evangelical, much like WordPress developers).

 The truth is, though, that no single content management system is perfect for all websites.
 Each widely-available CMS has its core strengths and recognizable weaknesses.
 WordPress is by far the most popular CMS platform available today, but the truth is that the CMS is only as good as the developers working with it.
 While ubiquitous, WordPress is not necessarily the most robust, secure, or appropriate CMS for your needs.